GCSE Maths Topics In Detail To Focus Revision in 2025 (Foundation)

 GCSE maths topics to prioritise

-This article focuses on the most important GCSE maths topics and strategies for Foundation tier exam preparation.
-Many of the suggestions in this article are applicable to all three major exam boards, including AQA.
+The rest of this article focuses on the most important GCSE maths topics and strategies for Foundation tier exam preparation.
+Many of the suggestions are applicable to all three major exam boards: Edexcel, OCR AQA.
 However, where we refer to topics that may have appeared on past papers, or content of past paper questions, this draws on our extensive research and analysis of all the Edexcel foundation maths papers since 2017.

-However, in preparing for GCSE exams, some topics are assessed frequently and widely across the papers, and some which do not appear as often, or tend to be assessed in particular ways.
-Exam preparation and revision could reflect this, allowing students more time to focus on the skills which typically attract more marks.
+Knowing the topics that are assessed frequently and widely across the papers, the ones that do not appear as often, and those that tend to be assessed in particular ways can make a real difference.
+Exam preparation and revision should take place in this context, allowing students more time to focus on the skills which typically attract more marks.

 This article looks at the specific topics and approaches you can use to maximise revision time with your students and minimise exam anxiety.